Quick Answer: How to Calculate NUST Aggregate 2026

 - The exact NET score required to reach your desired merit

-Common Hidden Questions:
+Common Questions:

 - “Is my target program realistic with my current marks?”

-- “Should I retake NET or apply now?”
+- “Should I retake the NET?”

-What This NUST Calculator Does (And Why It’s Different)
+What This Calculator Does

 The calculator above does two things:

-1️⃣ Calculates Your NUST Aggregate
+1. Calculates Your NUST Aggregate

 Using the official weightage: